EXCLUSIVE-Bonderman's Wildcat seeks to thwart $2.9 bln Consolidated Communications deal

 The two sides settled their dispute in 2017.

-(Reporting by Anirban Sen in New York; Editing by Greg Roumeliotis, Edwina Gibbs and Jonathan Oatis)
+(Reporting by Anirban Sen in New York; Editing by Greg Roumeliotis and Edwina Gibbs)

 ((Anirban.Sen@thomsonreuters.com; Twitter: @asenjourno; Reuters Messaging: Signal/Telegram/Whatsapp - +1-646-705-9409))